Financial Empowerment Program FAQs

 What types of volunteer opportunities are available?

 Volunteer opportunities are available at local community organizations that serve low-income individuals.
-Currently, we offer financial literacy instruction to residents of Calvary Women Services’ shelter.
+Currently, we offer financial empowerment instruction to residents of Calvary Women Services’ shelter.
 The Foundation also teams up with Operation Hope's Banking on Our Future program to provide fundamental money skills to youth in area schools.
 This is a special opportunity is held twice a year.
-In the past, we have provided financial literacy instruction at Arlington-Alexandria Coalition for the Homeless, Make Piece, Tenant Empowerment Network, and Sinai House.

-It depends on the needs of the organization.
-Sessions are usually held once or twice per month, sometimes in the evenings.
-Some sessions are held on Saturdays.
-The program at Calvary Women’s Services is held 3:30 – 5:00 p.m. every Tuesday over the course of two months.
+The program at Calvary Women’s Services is held 1:30 – 2:30 p.m. every Tuesday over the course of two months.
 The program is repeated quarterly.
 Two WHF volunteers teach each class at Calvary.

 Who are the participants?